Voluntary Provident Fund or Public Provident Fund in 2023.

 What about taxation of interest earned?
 And what about taxation on maturity?

-Both VPF and PPF come under the EEE (Exempt-Exempt-Exempt) tax regime.
+Both VPF and PPF come under the EEE (Exempt-Exempt-Exempt) tax regime (read more about EEE vs EET vs ETE taxation in India).
 That is, you get tax exemptions and benefits at three levels:

 - 1st E – investments in EPF up to Rs 1.5 lac per year eligible for deduction.